sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=iVA7GmDHfQ8&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy discussed is based on the "Santa Claus Rally," a stock market phenomenon where prices tend to rise around the Christmas period.
-Here's a summary of the key points:

-1. **Historical Performance**: The strategy involves backtesting data since 1960, showing that the last four trading days of the year and the first three days of January have historically yielded an average gain of 7% with a 66% win rate.

-2. **Specific Trading Rules**:
+### Sections:

+- **Themes**:
+  - Santa Claus Rally in the stock market.
+  - Seasonal patterns in trading.

+- **Trading Products**:
+  - Stock market indices (e.g., S&P 500).

+- **Indicators**:
+  - Trading performance over specific dates.

+- **Strategy Details**:
-   - One variation suggests going long (buying) on the second Friday of December and selling on the third trading day of the New Year, resulting in an average return of 1.6% per trade.
+  - Go long at the second Friday of December and sell on the third trading day of the New Year.
-   - Another strategy involves buying at the close of the first trading day after December 20th and selling on January 1st, offering an average return of 1%.
+  - Enter trade after the 20th of December and exit on the first trading day of the New Year.

-3. **Consistency**: While not guaranteed, these strategies have shown consistent performance since at least 1960.

-4. **Conclusion**: The Santa Claus Rally is one of several seasonal patterns in the stock market that traders might consider.
-However, it's important to note that past performance does not guarantee future results, and viewers are encouraged to engage with the content for more insights.

-This strategy leverages historical trends during a specific time of year, but as always in trading, there’s no sure thing.
+- **Backtest Performance**:
+  - First strategy: Average gain of 7% with a 66% win ratio since 1960.
+  - Second strategy: 1.6% per trade, consistently positive since at least 1960.
+  - Third strategy: 1% per trade, consistent but not guaranteed.

+- **Conclusions**:
+  - Santa Claus Rally is a real pattern with historical data supporting its existence.
+  - While it's not a sure thing, it shows strong seasonal trends in the stock market.
 </details>

 <details>